App Manager

 Uploaded files can be inspected or removed on the Network Directory page.

-You can upload the zip archive of an application folder by using the button on the right bar when on the application page:
+You can create or upload the ZIP archive of an application folder by using the button on the right bar when on the application page:

 If uploading fails with the message "The difference between your local system time and the server time is too large", then you should correct time on your computer and try again.